PheeLeep/Barikada/README.md

 ## Importing blocklist on PC
 1. Click the uBlock Origin Extension, and click the Dashboard (Cog-wheel icon) on the bottom right.
 2. Go to Filter Lists tab > Import, and expand it.
-3. Copy the Link below, and paste it onto text box
+3. Copy the Link below, and paste into text box
    ```
    https://raw.githubusercontent.com/PheeLeep/Barikada/main/anti_scatter.txt
    ```